Schema and transformers¶

 and ROW

 types.
 Please be aware that not every database engine supports it and datafaker could do it for every dialect.
-To generate ARRAY

-schema field should supply and array.
-To generate MULTISET
+schema field supply an array.

-schema field should supply a list (SQL MULTISET
+schema field supply a list (SQL MULTISET

-could contain duplicates) To generate ROW
+To generate ROW

 schema field should supply a compositeField